norswap/autumn/doc/A4-basic-parsers.md

 [`norswap.autumn.parsers`]: https://javadoc.jitpack.io/com/github/norswap/autumn/-SNAPSHOT/javadoc/norswap/autumn/parsers/package-summary.html

 Let's jump right in.
-We won't review every built-in parser here, only the basic ones (which is a majority of them).
+We won't review every built-in parser here, only the basic ones (which will still be the majority of them).
 Details on advanced parsers will follow in further sections.

 ## Sequences and Choices

-We already talked about the [`Sequence`] and [`Choice`] parsers in [the previous section] (sub-section "Vertical Backtracking") so I won't repeat the explanation here.
+We already talked about the [`Sequence`] and [`Choice`] parsers in [the previous section] (sub-section "Vertical Backtracking"), so I won't repeat the explanation here.

-Construct with [`seq`][seqb] and [`choice`][choiceb], respectively.
+Construct them with [`seq`][seqb] and [`choice`][choiceb], respectively.

 Basic examples:
 - `seq(str("a"), str("b"), str("c"))`